ShiroePL/Shiro-AI-Chan-in-container/Readme.md

 # 1. ShiroAi-chan , personal assistant powered by ChatGPT API, Wear OS mode.
 ![Screenshot](avatar.png)

+## README is not up to date.
+Other versions have more updated informations.
+I will change it in near future.

 ### My attempt to create my anime assistant that can write, speak and assist me in everyday tasks, all in cute voice.